-Agrilink is a new concept in developing and packaging the information regularly sought by producers of horticultural commodities.
+Agrilink is a new concept in developing and packaging the information that is regularly sought by producers of horticultural commodities.

 Each Agrilink kit has been designed to be both comprehensive and practical.
-As they are arranged to answer questions of increasing complexity, they are useful references for both new and experienced producers of specific crops.
+As the kits are arranged to answer questions of increasing complexity, they are useful references for both new and experienced producers of specific crops.
 Agrilink integrates the technology of horticultural production with the management of horticultural enterprises.